hedgehog125/Itch-Server/README.md

 # Accessing
 When you run the server it should say "Listening on http://<[your ip]>:8000" simply copy the url that the server prints into your browser.
+You can also access the website from other computers, providing you're on the same network.

 Enjoy! :D